addy-dclxvi/i3-starterpack/README.md

 - I change the default apps
 - And others.
 Please read the config before use.

-I also made a light the put them in [this](https://github.com/addy-dclxvi/i3-starterpack/tree/update-24.08) branch.
+I also made a light theme and put it in [this](https://github.com/addy-dclxvi/i3-starterpack/tree/update-24.08) branch.

 ## Light Theme Preview
 ![clean](https://github.com/addy-dclxvi/i3-starterpack/blob/update-24.08/screenshots/clean.png) </br>